Parties to Crime Lecture

 Jane: Innocent agent.
 Jane completes the act of giving Linda the deadly coffee but has no knowledge of this and does not hold the requisite mens rea of intention to kill.

-Sam: Principal Offender.
-He holds the mens rea for murder and brings about the actus reus by utilising Jane to carry out the wrong doing under the misapprehension.
+Sam: Principal offender.
+He holds the mens rea for murder and brings about the actus reus by utilising Jane to carry out the act under a misapprehension.

 Scenario 2